awwaiid/thelackthereof/content/Music Naming Scheme.md

 * $8 - File extension

 ## Capitalization
 All the first letters of each word shall be capitalized.
-All other letters will be lowercase, exept for acronyms of course.
+All other letters will be lowercase, except for acronyms of course.

 ## Artist Names
 Artists will be named as "Firstname Lastname" (<b>not</b> inverted).